newhorizonsinlanguagescience/newhorizonsinlanguagescience.github.io/_pages/home.md

 <li>What key future scientific opportunities lie at the interface between the study of human language and large language model development?</li>
         </p>
         <p>
-The two-day schedule will be roughly divided into four half-day blocks.
-During the first three blocks, each of the above thematic questions will be explored.
-The topic will be introduced by one of the organizers, and this introduction will be followed by several presentations from invited speakers and a subsequent panel discussion.
-In the fourth block, the workshop will focus on synthesis: brainstorming and integrating ideas from across the workshop's sections and themes, culminating in a white paper informing future research and policymaking.
+For each theme, the topic will be introduced by one of the organizers, and this introduction will be followed by several presentations from invited speakers and a subsequent panel discussion.
+The workshop will be finalized by a synthesis session, integrating ideas from across the workshop's sections and themes.
         </p><p>
-The detailed schedule can be found below, along with the list of speakers, commentators, and organizers.
+The schedule can be found below, along with the list of speakers, commentators, and organizers.
         </p><p>
 <b>How can I attend the workshop?</b>
         </p><p>
 <a href="https://nsf.zoomgov.com/webinar/register/WN_sNu3mKvZSdadFvccnv_MJQ">Register</a> for the Zoom webinar!
-The three topic discussions will be open to the public, including moderation and opportunities for Q&A.
         </p>
     </div>
 </div>